zarashima/test-framework/README.md

 The project used ReportPortal(RP) to centralized execution.
 It aids in the ability to add meta information regards to the devices under test such as name, platform, session ID after a test method in TestNG is executed (See BaseTest.java for more details)
 RP settings are located in resources/reportportal.properties and is RP compliance settings.
 By default, this integration is disabled.

+Update meta information: Once the tests finished, its meta information (at the moment it is device name, version, platform and session ID)

 ## Test Suite Usage
 src/test/resources folder holds Runner TestNG XML file and .ftl files.
 Runner file execute TestRunner test which will transform .ftl files(FreeMaker) into TestNG XML suite files.
 More tests can be added by adding more <test> tags to preserve the parallel executions mechanism and auto retrieve devices information from the capabilities file.